maceip/pse-id/CONTRIBUTING.md

-# PSE Auth
+# PSE-ID

-This repository is being used for work in the W3C PSE Auth, governed by the [W3C Community License Agreement (CLA)](http://www.w3.org/community/about/agreements/cla/).
+This repository is being used for work in the W3C PSE-ID, governed by the [W3C Community License Agreement (CLA)](http://www.w3.org/community/about/agreements/cla/).
 To make substantive contributions, you must join the CG.